techhub-community/techhub-basics-resources/README.md

 ## Official Video Resource

-We will refer freecodecamp c++ tutorial for beiginners from youtube.
+1. We will refer freecodecamp c++ tutorial for beiginners from [this youtube link](https://youtu.be/vLnPwxZdW4Y).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vLnPwxZdW4Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Note: We will be adding more resources soon.